 Dates of impacts/repairs

-The commissioning period is scheduled for April 26 to May 15.
+The commissioning period is scheduled for 12-30 May.
 The testing will not necessarily be occurring every day during this period.
 The dates may shift if there are delays in work completion leading up to commissioning.

 Length of time for repairs